prachi18-malfoy/TravelBlog/README.md

 🌍 Project Overview

 This website helps travelers discover their dream fantasy travel destination, and organize their trip!
 Website is 100% responsive and based on the popular Bootstrap framework.
-Muse looks nice, but its main function is to serve you as a foundation for your upcoming project.

 👥 Team Members